 Interest rate risk is the risk that changes in interest rates will affect future cash flows or the fair values of financial instruments.

-The interest rate sensitivity for cash and cash equivalents is not significant to the Fund.
+The interest rate sensitivities for cash and cash equivalents and interest bearing liabilities are not significant to the Fund.